 The Micro Projects Programme or MPP is a five year project which started in October 2013 and will run until June 2018.
 The EUR 4.3 million project is funded by the European Union (EU) and implemented by the Pacific Community (SPC).
 The Pacific Community is delivering a number of projects that are funded by the European Union’s Accompanying Measures for Sugar Protocol (AMSP) Programme, across Fiji’s sugarcane belt.
 MPP is one of those projects, covering WASH, Rural Electrification, and Hydrological surveys.

-The Micro Project Program or MPP features at least 50 micro-projects throughout the Vanua Levu and Viti Levu sugarcane belt in the Fiji Islands.
-These projects are mainly in the area of water supply and sanitation, education access/facilities, rural transport systems (access roads, construction and/or upgrade of existing foot bridges (including suspension bridges), upgrading of small bridges); rural electrification and housing/kitchen upgrade facilities and infrastructure.
+The MPP initially was to feature at least 50 micro-projects throughout the Vanua Levu and Viti Levu sugarcane belt in the Fiji Islands.
+These projects were intended to be in the area of water supply and sanitation, education access/facilities, rural transport systems (access roads, construction and/or upgrade of existing foot bridges (including suspension bridges), upgrading of small bridges); rural electrification and housing/kitchen upgrade facilities and infrastructure.

 Severe Tropical Cyclone Winston was the strongest tropical cyclone on record to have made landfall in the Southern Hemisphere.
 Striking Fiji as a Category 5 cyclone on 20 February 2016, TC Winston inflicted extensive damage on many islands.
 The cane belt communities, the target beneficiaries of the MPP project were severely affected.
 The MPP project was refocussed, following this event, as part of the European Union’s TC Winston recovery response in the medium to longer term.
 The refocussing of the project did not alter the overall and specific objectives, but because of changed priorities and post disaster needs of beneficiaries, the expected results, activities and methodology of the project was necessarily amended.